TikTok: Access from China and United States response

 In October 2021, following the 2021 Facebook leak and controversies about social media ethics, a bipartisan group of United States lawmakers also pressed TikTok, YouTube, and Snapchat on questions of data privacy and moderation for age-appropriate content.
 Lawmakers also "hammered" TikTok about whether consumer data could be turned over to the Chinese government through ByteDance, its parent company in China.
-TikTok said it does not give information to China's government and "U.S. user data" is stored within the country with backups in Singapore.
+TikTok said it does not give information to China's government and "US user data" is stored within the country with backups in Singapore.

 In June 2022, BuzzFeed News reported that leaked audio recordings of internal TikTok meetings reveal employees in China had access to overseas data, including a "master admin" who could see "everything".
-Some of the recordings were made during consultations with Booz Allen Hamilton, a U.S. government contractor.
+Some of the recordings were made during consultations with Booz Allen Hamilton, a US government contractor.
 A spokesperson of the contractor said some of the report's information was inaccurate but would neither confirm nor deny whether TikTok was one of its clients.
-As a consequence, the Senate Intelligence Committee including U.S. lawmakers Mark Warner and Marco Rubio called for the Federal Communications Commission (FCC) to investigate ByteDance and whether TikTok had misled them.
-Following the reports, TikTok confirmed that employees in China could have access to U.S. data.
-It also announced that U.S. user traffic would now be routed through Oracle Cloud and that backup copies would be deleted from other servers.
+As a consequence, the Senate Intelligence Committee including US lawmakers Mark Warner and Marco Rubio called for the Federal Communications Commission (FCC) to investigate ByteDance and whether TikTok had misled them.
+Following the reports, TikTok confirmed that employees in China could have access to US data.
+It also announced that US user traffic would now be routed through Oracle Cloud and that backup copies would be deleted from other servers.